Ixcatl/fables_novasophonia/docs/core/items.rst

     * - Silver
       - 10☼
       - TBD
-      - precious metal
+      - base metal, precious metal
     * - Electrum
       - 25☼
       - TBD
-      - precious metal, alloy metal
+      - alloy metal, precious metal
     * - Gold
       - 50☼
       - The classic symbol of wealth.
+Gold's rarity makes it valuable on its own, but its vibrant color and lustre have been the source of many wars.
-      - precious metal
+      - base metal, precious metal
     * - Platinum
       - 250☼
       - Incredibly rare, immaculate when polished and hard to tarnish, platinum is usually only found in the paws of very wealthy traders or nobles.
-      - precious metal
+      - base metal, precious metal

 Commodities
 ----------